fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 * `Would you like to configure your broker web API:` `y`
 * `Would you like to install the broker locally`: `y`
-    * `Enter the local folder used by the broker`: **TODO:** What does this mean from a user perspective?
-Is it where a local broker will store file submissions?
+    * `Enter the local folder used by the broker`: a path to the folder that will house "e-mails" sent by locally-installed versions of the broker
     * `Enter broker API port`: the local port you'll be running the broker on

 * `Would you like to enable server side debugging`: `y` to turn on debug mode for the Flask server